 So, what’s the secret sauce?

 Josh and his BAMF team cared about us.
-They were creating an interesting content, solving our problems, detailed guides with videos about how to get things done and they gave us their full support.
+They were creating interesting content, solving our problems, detailed guides with videos about how to get things done, and they gave us their full support.

 It’s remarkably simple!

-Be the loyal and reliable friend to your potential customers.
-Show them with tangible evidences that you are better than your competitors.
+Be the most loyal and reliable „friend“ to your potential customers.
+Show them with material evidence that you are better than your competitors.

 You can do this in a few steps:

-- Identify your target audience biggest problems and find the solution.
+- Identify the biggest problem of your target audience and find the solution.

-- Solution convert to one immeasurable piece of content
+- Convert solution to one immeasurable piece of content

 - Reach out to your potential customers via Social Media (Not Emails.
-We create real and closer relationships via Social Media channels like Facebook or LinkedIn).
+We create real and closer relationships through Social Media channels like Facebook or LinkedIn).